ErpNetDocs/tech/advanced/user-calculated-attributes/operators/formatstring.md

 - FORMATSTRING CONST:150 CONST: C
 The output of the calculated attribute would be "150.00 $" (the currency depends on the local regional settings).
 - c
-The output of the calculated attribute would be "150.00 $" (the currency depends on the local regional settings)
+The output of the calculated attribute would be "150.00 $" (the currency depends on the local regional settings).
 ```